RajaaTayyab/Docker-Work/docker-exercises/4/readme.txt

 What is wrong and how do you fix it?

+Answer:
-First e add sever .jd file
+First we add sever .js file
-then we copy it to the main
+then we copy it to the main so that it can run

 -------------------------------- Run instructions --------------------------------
 > docker run -it --rm --workdir=/root node:6.9.1 node server.js abc